littlektframework/littlekt/README.md

 ### Acknowledgements
 LittleKt was put together based on bits and pieces of features found across multiple engines/frameworks and languages that were very enjoyable to use and flexible.
 If a piece a code looks familiar, feel free to open an issue with details, so that we can properly attribute the code.

-A big thanks to the folks over on libGDX, KorGE, and MiniGDX.
+A big thanks to the folks over on libGDX and KTX, KorGE, and MiniGDX.

-The very popular and amazing [libGDX](https://github.com/libgdx/libgdx) which is the main inspiration of this framework.
+The very popular and amazing [libGDX](https://github.com/libgdx/libgdx) which is the main inspiration of this framework as well as the Kotlin framework [KTX](https://github.com/libktx/ktx) for the clever and awesome utilites and extensions built on top of libGDX.

 Carlos Velasco's (soywiz) awesome Kotlin game engine [KorGE](https://github.com/korlibs/korge) which has a bunch of very enjoyable features and awesome ideas that were brought over to be used in LittleKt.